aaction2/SpermProject_server/README.md

     countingSperms.m and multipleObjectTracking.m modules for their corresponding implementations.

-For more information on the project that the algorithm is used in as well as for technical details on the processing algorithm visit the [project webpage](http://biotech-ntua.wikispaces.com/Project_20152016_Spermodiagram).
+For more information on the overall project, visit the [project webpage](http://biotech-ntua.wikispaces.com/Project_20152016_Spermodiagram).